phyber/pinboard-rs/README.md

     errors will be restructured to use a library.
 Most likely `failure`.
-  - Until I'm happy with the names I've given most things, I'm avoiding some concise name importing via `use`, so there are a few more lengthy function calls or type names than there might be in regular Rust code.
+  - Until I'm happy with the names I've given most things, I'm avoiding some concise name importing via `use`, so there are a few more lengthy function calls or type names than there might be in idiomatic Rust code.

 ## Installation